joyanrrix/shopping-website/README.md

 # shopping-website

-The project for IEMS5718 is currently in Phase 3, add database server and backend function.
+The project for IEMS5718 is currently in Phase 5, add paypal and order history.